Install Docker

 If both succeed, you're ready to run OpenWA.

-With Docker installed, you don't have to clone the repo and build the image from source.
-The
+With Docker working, you don't have to clone the repo or build anything — a single docker run of

-That's the whole gateway — REST API and bundled dashboard — on port 2785.
-The single ./data
+the prebuilt image starts the whole gateway, REST API and bundled dashboard, on port 2785.

 From here:

-- Installation — Docker Compose and PostgreSQL/Redis/S3 setups for when you outgrow the single-container quick start.
+docker runto a delivered message. - Installation — the Compose files, pinning an image version, and PostgreSQL/Redis/S3 setups for when you outgrow the single container.